 Try Bob’s Red Mill Gluten Free Oatmeal Cup Classic.
-It comes with with flax and chia already in it.
+This oatmeal comes with flax and chia already in it.

-This berry has been in the news a lot lately as one of the best power packed foods.
-It’s rich in antioxidants and increases energy.
-You can get more done and look better while doing it.
-Try Acai juice and supplements.
+This berry has become very popular lately as one of the best power packed foods as it’s rich in antioxidants and helps increase energy.
+To incorporate acai into your diet, try Acai juice and supplements.

 9. Allium Foods

-Allium vegetables help guard the body against the risk of cancer and many other ailments.
-They also help lower blood pressure and prevent blood clots.
-Allium foods include garlic (known for lowering cholesterol), onions, leeks, and shallots.
-Eating these power packed vegetables in their natural state increases their health benefits.
+Allium vegetables help protect the body against the risk of cancer and other ailments.
+They are also known to prevent blood clots and lower blood pressure.
+Eat them in their natural state to get the most health benefits.